MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 };
 {% endhighlight %}

-We can now print the message associated to every event MSBuild emits.
+We'll now be printing the message associated to every event MSBuild emits.
 And believe me, there's a ton of messages!

 Still, there are some interesting things we should investigate.